jasonshanks/alfred-workflow-toggle-airpods/README.md

 Assuming you have Alfred all ready to go:
 1. Double-click the workflow you downloaded above to install in Alfred.
 2. Review the workflow's Keyword and  Hotkey and customise to your liking.
 I use a Hyper Key trigger <sup>[1](#fn1)</sup>
-3. Double-click the /usr/bin/osascript and customise Line 11 with the actual name of your AirPods.
+3. Double-click the /usr/bin/osascript and customise Line 11 with the *actual name* of your AirPods.
+As Josh pointed out, syntax is critical here and the default name Apple assigns to all AirPods includes a smart right quote **&rsquo;** after your name.
+All you need to know is to type it with  `OPTION+SHIFT+]`.

 ![screenshot indicating where to edit the osascript][osascript]